-- Everyone using the boats/boards must be able to swim 50m unaided, or must be wearing a life jacket (we have a couple of tiny ones you can borrow for children).
+- Everyone using the boats/boards must be able to swim 50m unaided, or must be wearing buoyancy aids (we have a couple of tiny ones you can borrow for children).
 During the corona virus emergency, please borrow and return buoyancy aids directly from the farmhouse, and return them for cleaning between users.

 - Children swimming, boating or just playing in the water or at the edge must be supervised at all times – you are responsible for their safety.

 - Do not use the boats/boards if you have been drinking alcohol or are under the influence of any drugs, prescription or otherwise